xtreme3d/squall/README.md

 Squall
 ======
 Squall is an audio engine for games.
 Originally written by Marat Gilyazetdinov.
 Last version of the engine was 1.48, then, in 2009, Squall was open-sourced.
-Since then, the progect is no longer maintained by the original developers, so I decided to publish it on GitHub.
-I plan to modernize the code base and port the engine to Linux, add OSS or ALSA support.
-So far I haven't modified anything, just transcoded all the files into UTF-8.
+Since then, the project is no longer maintained by the original developers, so I decided to publish it on GitHub.
+I haven't modified anything, just transcoded all the files into UTF-8.

 Features
 --------